The 6 Primary Terpenes

 BicyclicAroma

 Bright, zesty citrus aroma with strong notes of lemon, orange, and grapefruit rind.
-One of the most recognizable scents in cannabis.
+One of the most recognizable scents in the natural world, and a staple of perfumery, cleaning products, and food flavor formulation.

 Effects & Properties